 Philosophy builds bridges between the humanities and sciences and brings them into constructive interaction.

 Pragmatically, philosophy is not just another major.
-Philosophy combines some of the best learning and skills often associated with the humanities with the rigor and logic often associated with the sciences.
-A philosophical training can help expand one’s thinking skills and learn to formulate and express ideas clearly and persuasively.
+Philosophy combines the critical thinking skills of the humanities with the rigor and logic of the sciences.
+Philosophical training expands your thinking skills and teaches you to formulate and express ideas clearly and persuasively.
 Philosophy majors therefore tend to do very well with respect to many different types of employment.
 When coupled with the right course selection, philosophy also offers excellent preparation for many graduate programs, including law, business, computer science, developmental psychology, human resources and industrial relations, public administration, physics, mathematics, religious studies, medicine, and — of course — philosophy itself.
 Our new major in Computer Science+Philosophy is specifically adapted to combine the learning of computer and technology skills with broader critical thought about the moral, social, and political implications of technology in the digital age.

-But even if you never choose to pursue a graduate degree, the ability to formulate and express ideas clearly and persuasively can help one in almost any field of endeavor.
-That training, along with experience discussing some of the most difficult and controversial issues in a civil manner, can make one a more effective citizen, allow one to contribute more powerfully to public discourse and the workplace, and give one the core skills needed to adapt to a rapidly changing world and a broad range of vocations.
+But even if you never choose to pursue a graduate degree, the ability to formulate and express ideas clearly and persuasively can help you in almost any field of endeavor.
+That training, along with experience discussing some of the most difficult and controversial issues in a civil manner, will make you a more effective citizen, allow you to powerfully contribute to public discourse and the workplace, and give you the core skills to adapt to a rapidly changing world.

 What Do Philosophy Majors Study?